carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - Types:
   - `Standard`: **General purpose** storage for any type of frequently used data very high availability, and fast retrieval.
-  - `Intelligent Tiering`: Analyze your Object’s usage and move them to the appropriate cost-effective access tier.
-One tier is optimized for frequent access, one lower-cost tier is optimized for infrequent access, and another very low-cost tier is optimized for rarely accessed data.
+  - `Intelligent Tiering`: Analyze your Object’s usage and move them to the appropriate cost-effective access tier: one tier that is optimized for frequent access and another lower-cost tier that is optimized for infrequent access.
     - Use case: automatic cost savings for data with **unknown/changing access patterns or frequency**.
 But you can use S3 Intelligent-Tiering as the default storage class for most workloads.
   - `Standard-IA`: Cost effective for **infrequent access files** which **cannot be recreated**.
     - For data that is not accessed very frequently — but once it is accessed it needs to be retrieved rapidly.
     - It is cheaper than standard S3, but you do get charged a retrieval fee.
   - `One-Zone IA`(also called S3 RRS): Cost effective for **infrequent access** files which **can be recreated**.
     - Low cost option for data that is not accessed frequently and does not require the redundancy, **if the zone fails, we loose the data**.
+    - It is the only one which is not replicated across multiple AZs.
     - Use case: re-creatable infrequently accessed data that needs milliseconds access.
   - `S3 Glacier Instant Retrieval`: Amazon S3 Glacier Instant Retrieval is an archive storage class that delivers the **lowest-cost storage for long-lived data** that is rarely accessed and requires retrieval in **milliseconds**
     - With S3 Glacier Instant Retrieval, you can save up to 68% on storage costs compared to using the S3 Standard-Infrequent Access (S3 Standard-IA) storage class, when your data is accessed once per quarter.